top of page

 Chandelier #1, with Swarovski crystal and vintage glass, lucite, resin, moonglow, art glass, and other special beads

 Helen’s background as a filmmaker inspires the cinematic play of color, light, silhouette and form in her work.
-Her interest in interior design was piqued by her renovation of a Mid-Century Alexander House in the hills of East Los Angeles, where she has also rescued nearly two dozen cats (keeping just one).
+Her interest in interior design was piqued by her renovation of a Mid-Century Alexander House in the hills of East Los Angeles.
+She taught herself how to build and wire chandeliers through reverse engineering vintage fixtures.

-Among her inspirations are the artist Ruth Asawa, vintage mosaics, Tiffany Studio Glass, Tiffany & Co., and Turner Classic Movies.
+Among her inspirations are Gustav Klimt, Ruth Asawa, vintage glass mosaics, Tiffany Studio Glass, Tiffany & Co., and Turner Classic Movies.
 She is also influenced by the many chandelier makers who have come before her.

 bottom of page